 Many corporations have a greater turnover than the GDP of most countries.
 500 corporations control about seventy percent of world trade and each year approximately 3 million new limited liability companies are registered.
 Therefore, the way these corporations are managed can affect the potential for either positive or negative change.

-The maximising shareholder value theory, that came to dominate our thinking and policy-making in last several decades, contributed to the recent financial crises.
+The maximising shareholder value theory, that came to dominate our thinking and policy-making over the preceding decades has contributed to the recent financial crises.
 It has been blamed for some of the worst excesses in corporate behaviour, externalisation of costs, and growing inequality.
 Academics are now broadly questioning the basic tenets upon which it was built.
 Policy makers are alive to one of its manifestations, short-termism, and are seeking ways to mitigate that type of thinking.
 A problem in that regard is that they often simply seek to fix the problem by deploying solutions which serve to further entrench shareholder primacy and in turn facilitate capital markets’ pressure on companies.
-They never think to ask the fundamental question:"Does this paradigm actually work?"
+They never think to ask the fundamental question: "Does this paradigm actually work?"